Contraception not only prevents pregnancy. It changes lives.

 Both are minor surgical procedures, suitable for women and men who are certain that they don’t want to have any more children, or for people who wish to remain childless.

-The vast majority of our clients choose permanent or long-acting methods of contraception and in many of the countries where we work, Marie Stopes International is the only provider of these methods.
+The vast majority of our clients choose permanent or long-acting methods of contraception and in many of the countries where we work, MSI Reproductive Choices is the only provider of these methods.

 If a woman has had unprotected sex and wants to protect herself against pregnancy, we can offer emergency contraception.